 There are several small restaurants and a lake in an area called Chhota Kashmir where one can do boating.
 Various species of hedges as well as Banyan tress can be seen here.
 It is also well known that leopards roam in this area and have been spotted quite a few times.
 The lake contains ducks but these are not indigenous to the area but have been brought there as an attraction for the picnic goers.

-The Aarey Colony and the adjacent Film City are under the control of the Maharashtra Govt. and have been featured in many Bollywood films that contain a forest scene, which gets invariably shot here.
+The Aarey Colony and the adjacent Film City in Mumbai are under the control of the Maharashtra Govt. and have been featured in many Bollywood films that contain a forest scene, which gets invariably shot here.

 How to reach there – One can take the road directly from near Powai Lake or enter the Aarey colony from Andheri taking the road adjacent to the Marol Pipeline.
 One can also enter the Aarey Colony from the Western Express Highway at Goregaon East.